It happened in November last year.

 Jason Stevenson wants to help you be the latter.

-Jason, one of our leading analysts, has put together a guide to help you decide whether gold has a place in your portfolio this year.
+As one of our leading resource analysts, Jason has put together a guide to help you decide whether gold has a place in your portfolio this year.

 In a brand-new Markets & Money report titled ‘Exclusive: Why It’s Time to Buy Gold Stocks’, Jason reveals why this could be a great opportunity to add gold to your portfolio.

-If you’re a gold investor or thinking about adding gold to your portfolio you MUST read this special investor report today.
+If you’re a gold investor or thinking about adding gold to your portfolio, I suggest you read this special investor report immediately.

-- Why it’s important to consider history when investing in gold: We haven’t seen potential like this since 1974.
-But looking back on that moment in gold history could give you important guidance moving forward.
+- Why it’s important to consider history when investing in gold: We haven’t seen an opportunity like this unfold since 1974.
+Looking back on that moment in gold history could give you important guidance moving forward — especially if things play out like Jason predicts.

-Simply put your email address in the space below, and hit ‘Send My FREE Report’.
-You’ll get a free subscription to Australia’s biggest daily financial email, Markets & Money, and we’ll immediately send your free report, ‘Exclusive: Why It’s Time to Buy Gold Stocks’.
+Simply put your email address in the space below and hit ‘Send My Report’.
+You’ll get a subscription to Australia’s biggest daily financial email, Markets & Money, and we’ll immediately send your report, ‘Exclusive: Why It’s Time to Buy Gold Stocks’.

 How Markets & Money can make you a more informed — and a more profitable — investor